TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 1/Numbers 1.25.md

 ---

-those that were numbered of them, of the tribe of Gad, were forty and five thousand six hundred and fifty.
+those who were numbered of them, of the tribe of Gad, were forty-five thousand six hundred fifty.